jnunyez/synchronization/README.md

 $
 ```

-2. Check the status of the clock in the Silicom network card.
-Locked status is a good sympthon.
-We need to know to what primary reference time it has been locked to.
+2. Check the status of the GM clock in the Silicom network card.

 ```console
 $ get_clk_class
 Clock Class: 6, LOCKED
 ```

-3. Check more privileged timing information status related to the clock, PTP, and SyncE.
+3. If we want to gather more timing information status related to the clock, PTP, SyncE, and GNSS Data:

 ```console
 $ register 1 2 3 4 5